 Banks pull your ChexSystems report when you apply.
 ChexSystems tracks past banking issues like overdrafts and unpaid fees.

-If you have been denied due to ChexSystems, look for second-chance checking accounts at Chime, Current, or local credit unions.
+If you have been denied due to ChexSystems, look at how to open a checking account with bad credit or check second-chance checking accounts at Chime, Current, or local credit unions.

 Avoiding Early Fees